urbit/docs/tutorials/arvo/cli-tutorial.md

 ### `%shoe` `card`s

 Gall agents with the `shoe` library are able to utilize `%shoe` `card`s.
-These additions to the standard set of `cards` have the following shape.
+These additions to the standard set of `cards` have the following shape:
 ```hoon
 [%shoe sole-ids=(list @ta) effect=shoe-effect]`
 ```